zcy26/Computational-physics-or-chemistry-from-scratch/2.QMC/QMC-theory-intro.md

 ## 3.3.
 A List of Major Techniques in VMC

 Despite simple logic, a great number of techniques can be applied to optimize the speed and precision of VMC.
-The following list is mostly summarized from review [2] and is not be exhaustive.
+The following list is mostly summarized from review [2] and is not exhaustive.
 Many of these techniques also applies to other QMC methods.

 1. Wave function ansatz:
    1. Seperation of spins.
 Spin-up and Spin-down electrons can be treated as distinguishable, and the determinant can be replaced by $D^{\uparrow}(\boldsymbol{r}_1,\dots,\boldsymbol{r}_{N_{\uparrow}})D^{\downarrow}(\boldsymbol{r}_{N_{\uparrow}+1},\dots,\boldsymbol{r}_{N_e})$.
 It can be shown that this simplification will not affect the average value of a spin-independent observable.